-As part of the Leader in Me curriculum, students will focus on a virtue in action and analyze their own progress as they develop or revise their current goals.
+As part of the Leader in Me (FranklinCovey) training, students will focus on a virtue in action and analyze their own progress as they develop or revise their current goals.
+Leader in Me is the glue that creates the connectedness between students, staff, and families.
+Leader in Me is not a thing to do, but instead a way to be a confident, caring citizen.

 Through direct instruction, facilitation and equitable groupings, teachers will advance students through their Depth of Knowledge ("DOK") in all academic areas.
-Teachers will also assist students in meeting goals using MAP data and interventions as necessary through the ExactPath system.